KevinGrant12/crypto-clopse/content/collections/articles/safemoon-protocol-safely-book-your-trip-to-the-moon.md

     content:
       -
         type: text
         text: 'In order to build a foundation of trust, the developer team burned all of their tokens and participated in the fair launch with everyone else.
-Even some high-ranking members, such as CTO Thomas (Papa) Smith, refuse to hold SafeMoon in order to avoid any conflicts of interest.
-In just the last month, I have witnessed the SafeMoon team grow to 50+ individuals with an eclectic skillset.
+Even some high-ranking members, such as CTO Thomas "Papa" Smith, refuse to hold SafeMoon in order to avoid any conflicts of interest.
+In just the first month, I witnessed the SafeMoon team grow to 50+ individuals with an eclectic skillset.
 Let''s take a look at the leadership:'
   -
     type: table
     content: